datacarpentry/shell-ecology-ARCHIVED/shell.md

 *Hint: tab completion makes you more efficient and less error-prone*

+Exercise: move the three .csv data files into a directory called 'data' in the directory for the course.
+Change to this directory.

+Create and edit a file:

+	$ touch readme.txt
+	$ nano readme.txt

+Put some information about these files in a README.txt file and save.

 ###Working with file contents

 Seeing the contents of a file: